ycs3/chip8-programs/tools/README.md

 ```
 Usage: python write_ch8.py [input filename] [-debug]
 ```
 Converts machine code written in text to binary.
 If given machine code (2 bytes per line in hex format) it will generate its binary counterpart.
-In addition, it provides the following convenience functionalities to assist in programming.
+In addition, it provides the following quality of life functionality to assist in programming and code readability.
 ### Comments
 Anything after a semicolon (`;`) is ignored.
 ```